qurator-spk/sbb_ned/README.md

 ```
 env CONFIG=de-config.json env FLASK_APP=qurator/sbb_ned/webapp/app.py env FLASK_ENV=development env USE_CUDA=True flask run --host=0.0.0.0 --port=5001
 ```
+Replace de-config.json by fr-config.json or en-config.json to switch to french or english.

-Set USE_CUDA=False, if you do not have a GPU available/installed.
+Set USE_CUDA=False, if you do not have a GPU available/installed (This NED already takes some time with GPU, it might not be feasible without GPU).

+***